-• Don't ever run so hard that you hurt your feet, knees, etc. Maintain a short stride, picking up the cadence or turnover to run faster. • After the MM, jog slowly for the rest of the distance assigned on that day taking as many walk breaks as you wish.
-After you have run 3 of these (not at one time--on different weekends) you'll see progress and will run them hard enough so that you are huffing and puffing during the second half.
+• Don't ever run so hard that you hurt your feet, knees, etc. Maintain a short stride, picking up the cadence or turnoverto run faster.

+• After the MM, jog slowly for the rest of the distance assigned on that day taking as many walk breaks as you wish.

+■ After you have run 3 of these (not at one time--on different weekends) you'll see progress and will run them hard enough so that you are huffing and puffing during the second half.
 Try walking for about 10-30 seconds after each lap during the MM.
-Most beginning runners record a faster time when taking short breaks.
-Predicted (Ideal Conditions) Pace: Take your best current MM time and multiply by 1.3.
-This is the fastest pace you could currently expect to run 4 under ideal conditions per mile in the half marathon.
+Most beginning runners record a faster time when taking short breaks. ■ Predicted (Ideal Conditions) Pace: Take your best current MM time and multiply by 1.3.
+This is the fastest pace you could currently expect to run under ideal conditions per mile in the half marathon.

-Long run pace: should be at least 2 minutes slower than the current predicted half marathon pace.
+■ Long run pace: should be at least 3 minutes slower than the current predicted half marathon pace.

 Adjust for temperature on long runs: At 70F, slow the pace by an additional minute per mile.
 At 80F, slow down another minute per mile.

 Note: This training advice is given as one runner to another.
 For medical questions, ask your doctor.

+Disney's Princess Half Marathon Training Program GOAL DATE: February 24, 2013 \ 3-Day Training Week: Beginning Runner

-DISNEYLAND® HALF MARATHON TRAINING SCHEDULE 3-Day Training Week: For Beginning Runners / Goal Date: September 2, 2012 WEEK 1 - WEEK 2 TUESDAY May 1 THURSDAY May 3 SATURDAY May 5 TUESDAY May 8 THURSDAY May 10 SATURDAY May 12 30 minutes 30 minutes 2 miles (walk one mile and use 10sec run/50sec walk for the second mile) 30 minutes 30 minutes 3 miles (walk one mile and use 10sec run/50sec walk for the second mile) WEEK 3 WEEK 4 TUESDAY May 15 THURSDAY May 17 SATURDAY May 19 TUESDAY May 22 THURSDAY May 24 SATURDAY May 26 30 minutes 30 minutes 4 miles (walk one mile and use 10/50 for the rest) 30 minutes 30 minutes 2 miles (10/50, 15/45 or 20/40) WEEK 5 WEEK 6 TUESDAY May 29 THURSDAY May 31 SATURDAY June 2 TUESDAY June 5 THURSDAY June 7 SATURDAY June 9 30 minutes 30 minutes 5 miles (10/50, but walk the first mile if needed) 30 minutes 30 minutes 6.5 miles (10/50)
+WEEK 1 - WEEK 2 TUESDAY October 2 THURSDAY October 4 SATURDAY October 6 TUESDAY October 9 THURSDAY October 11 SATURDAY October 13 30 minutes 30 minutes 2 miles 30 minutes 30 minutes 3 miles WEEK 3 ł - WEEK 4 TUESDAY October 16 THURSDAY October 18 SATURDAY October 20 TUESDAY October 23 THURSDAY October 25 SATURDAY October 27 30 minutes 30 minutes 4 miles 30 minutes 30 minutes 2 miles WEEK 5 WEEK 6 TUESDAY October 30 THURSDAY November 1 SATURDAY November 3 TUESDAY November 6 THURSDAY November 8 SATURDAY November 10 30 minutes 30 minutes 5 miles 30 minutes 30 minutes 3 miles